InquisitiveAS/swisskSDT_AS/README.md

 APPLICATION
 **********

-The ultimate Goal of this repository is to use these basics scripts/example files for Computational Design Development in Architecture
+The ultimate Goal of this repository is to use these basics scripts/example files for Computational Design ( Tools,Technology,Workflow) Development in Architecture
-Engineering and Construction [AEC] domain ( Industry and Academia)
+Engineering and Construction [AEC] domain .
+This can be applied to both Industry and Academia

 CONTENTS
 *********